umhau/umhau.github.io/_posts/2021-8-24-vegan-dieselpunk.md

 ## Motor -> AC Generator

 This is the best version for constant, high load.
 The engine is connected directly to the generator, and the generator creates AC current at whatever frequency the engine drives it at: which means you have to run the engine at a specific speed in order to make 60Hz household current.
 This is an example; in the second image, you can see where you can hook it into your wiring system; it can provide a full 240 Volts at the proper 60Hz, if operated correctly.
-It's called a "Single-Phase AC Syncronous Generator."
+It's called a "Single-Phase AC Synchronous Generator."

 ![generator](/images/diesel/generator.jpg) ![generator 2](/images/diesel/generator_2.jpg)